 The $\mathcal{S}$-transformation in the modified Villain formulation can be obtained by applying the Poisson summation formula to the $2$-form field $n$ \cite{Anosova:2022cjm,Choi:2021kmx,Sulejmanpasic:2019ytl,Gorantla:2021svj}.
 The $\mathcal{T}$-transformation can be defined as shifting $\theta$ by $2\pi$.
 However, it is not straightforward to reconcile these two.
-This is because, unlike the kinetic term, the topological charge is defined by a product of diagonally shifted $2$-form field $n$.
+This is because, unlike the kinetic term, the topological charge is defined by a product of diagonally shifted $2$-form fields $n$.
 As a result, the topological charge suffers from zero modes specific to lattices, which is related to the staggered symmetry in lattice Chern-Simons theories \cite{Jacobson:2023cmr, Jacobson:2024hov, Chen:2019mjw, Xu:2024hyo, Peng:2025nfa, Eliezer:1991qh, Berruto:2000dp}.
 By applying the Poisson summation formula in the presence of the $\theta$-term, the diagonal translation contaminates the kinetic term and makes it a non-local term.
-In the previous work \cite{Anosova:2022cjm}, a local (but non-ultra-local) kinetic term\footnote{The term is called {\it ultra-local} when its support is finite lattice spacing, but does not extend to infinity.
-The {\it local} term means its coupling range is infinite, but the pre-factors reduce exponentially with the lattice separation.
+In the previous work \cite{Anosova:2022cjm}, a local (but non-ultra-local) kinetic term\footnote{A term is called {\it ultra-local} when its support is a finite number of lattice sites, but does not extend to infinity.
+The term {\it local} means that the coupling range is infinite, but the pre-factors reduce exponentially with the lattice separation.
 The construction presented in \cite{Anosova:2022cjm} is similar to that of the overlap Dirac operator \cite{Neuberger:1997fp}, which is a local but non-ultra-local.} has the exact $\mathcal{S}$-duality with the $\theta$-term \footnote{ To the best of our knowledge, the action does not have $\mathcal{T}$-duality since the modified kinetic term depends on $\theta$.
 We actually implement the path integral of the local action \cite{Anosova:2022cjm} in App.~\ref{App: partition function}. }.

 In this paper, we prove that the ultra-local Maxwell theory in modified Villain formulation with the $\theta$-term,